catarina-mtpires/data-science/Fitbit/data overview.md

 ECG data extracted from Fitbit are in the <i>.csv</i> format and contain:
 - ECG readings with a total duration of 30 seconds;
-- average heart rate during the readings.
+- Average heart rate during the readings.

 ## 3. Sleep Data